Tanks of China: Post World War I

 When Adolf Hitler became Chancellor in 1933 and disregarded the Treaty, the anti-communist NSDAP and the anti-communist KMT were soon engaged in close cooperation with Germany training Chinese troops and expanding Chinese infrastructure, while China opened its markets and natural resources to Germany.

 The German military advisers made the Nationalists purchase many European weapons through a German company with which the German advisers cooperated.
 The Nationalists bought Italian CV-35 tankettes, German Panzer I Ausf.
 A light tanks, and British 12-ton tanks.
 The exact name of the British 12-ton tank is unknown.
 The Nationalists bought 29 Vickers Carden Loyd amphibious tank in 1935, and they were organized into the 1st tank battalion.
 Also, 20 of the British Vickers 6-Ton Mk E & F tanks were purchased by the Nationalists and used in the 1st and 2nd tank battalions.
 They also purchased other British designs, such as the Carden Loyd M1936, two-man light tank, fitted with radio equipment, in service in 1936.
-29 more of the British VCL Mk VI Carrier's were purchased in 1936 and used as part of the 2nd tank battalion.
+29 more of the British VCL Mk VI Carriers were purchased in 1936 and used as part of the 2nd tank battalion.

 There is an information, that in the 1930s, Poland sold three companies of Renault FTs to China, but it was only to cover up their sale to Republican Spain.
 Also about 6 or 10 Renault UE light armoured carriers armed with Browning MG were bought in France.
 There were also some Fiat-Ansaldo CV-35 Italian tanks that were purchased, twenty CV-35 tankettes were sold to China.
 In 1937, 15 Panzer I tanks Ausf.
 As were sold to China which were used in the Battle of Nanjing by the 3rd Armored Battalion.

 With these newly purchased tanks the Nationalists organized three tank battalions in 1936.
 The 1st Battalion in Shanghai had 32 Vickers Amphibious tanks and some Vickers 6-ton tanks, and the 2nd Battalion also in Shanghai had 20 Vickers 6-ton tanks, 4 Carden Loyd tankettes and carriers.
 The 3rd Battalion in Nanking had 10 Panzer I Ausf.
 A tanks, 20 CV-35 tankettes and some Sd.Kfz.
 221 and 222 armoured cars.
-With these armored forces the Nationalists were now able to defeat the local threat of the Communist forces, but also had to face the forces of the Japanese army.
+With these armored forces the Nationalists were now able to defeat the local threat of the Communist forces but also had to face the forces of the Japanese army.